Let’s begin with a real-life scenery:

 At a PR agency, the truth must be told.
-Your worst and best sides must be discussed and assessed in order to find and highlight something you are so good at that others would want to tell about it.
-It can be your employees, the media, business partners or the consumers you want to get to buy your idea, your product or your cause.
+Your worst and best sides must be discussed and assessed in order to find and highlight something you are so good at that others would want to tell you about it.
+It can be your employees, the media, business partners, or the consumers you want to get to buy your idea, your product, or your cause.

 PR is not just about getting others to write something about you.
 Simon Spies said: “Bad publicity is better than no publicity”.
 Maybe he was inspired by Oscar Wilde, who said, “There is only one thing worse in the world than being talked about, and that is not being talked about.”